bmoix/antaeus/README.md

 ### Running

-There are 2 options for running Anteus.
+There are 2 options for running Antaeus.
 You either need libsqlite3 or docker.
 Docker is easier but requires some docker knowledge.
 We do recommend docker though.

 *Running Natively*